ocaml/v2.ocaml.org/site/learn/faq.md

 ## Module Language

-#### Can I have two mutually recursive structures, signatures, functors inside a single compilation unit?
+#### <a name="mutually-recursive-constructs"></a> Can I have two mutually recursive structures, signatures, functors inside a single compilation unit?

 Yes, but structures always have to have  an explcit signature.
 Recursive structures may be defined as follows:

 ```ocamltop